losemeke/losemeke/README.md

-👋 Hi, I’m Lettie
+Hi, I’m Lettie.
-👀 I have proficiency and working knowledge of HTML, CSS, and Javascript.
+I have proficiency and working knowledge of HTML, CSS, and JavaScript.
 I am interested in web design and creating user-centred designs for digital products that improve the user experience.
-🌱 I’m currently a junior project manager & data analyst.
-I have a bachelor's degree in Electrical Engineering as well as the Google Project Management
+I’m currently a junior project manager & data analyst.
+I have a bachelor's degree in Electrical Engineering, as well as the Google Project Management
    Certificate, IBM Data Analyst Professional Certificate and Microsoft Azure Fundamentals Certificate.
-💞️ I’m looking to collaborate on projects that involve web and UI/UX Design.
+I’m looking to collaborate on web and UI/UX Design projects.
-📫 You can reach me at lo.osemeke@gmail.com
+You can reach me at lo.osemeke@gmail.com

 <!---
 losemeke/losemeke is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.